edunfelt/dots/README.md

 # Emilia's dots
-My new dotfile collection!
+My dotfile collection!

 ## Screenshots
-WS1 - with Spotify, cava, and anki
+WS1 - with Spotify, cava, and anki (floating)
 ![mul](.config/scrots/mul.png)

-WS2 - with vim, zathura, and scratchpads fff and vimwiki
+WS2 - with vim, zathura, and scratchpads fff and vimwiki (with gaps)
 ![the](.config/scrots/uni.png)

-WS3 - with firefox, so, and fff
+WS3 - with firefox, so, and fff (no gaps)
 ![net](.config/scrots/net.png)

 Lockscreen